Pumpkin Cinnamon Swirl Bread

 - Once cool enough to handle, remove the loaves from the pans and transfer to a wire rack.
 Let cool completely before slicing.

-*To keep this dairy free - use unsweetened plain almond milk in place of the regular milk.
+*To keep this dairy free - use unsweetened plain almond milk.

 You will need two 9x5 inch loaf pans for this recipe.
 If you only have one, you can halve the quantities and only make one loaf.